NGWPC/ngencerf-server/README.md

 In addition, copy the directory `module_parameter_files` and all its contents from https://github.com/NGWPC/nwm-cal-mgr/tree/development/module_parameter_files to the `/ngencerf/data/ngen-static-files` directory.
-GitHub does not provide an easy way to just download a single directory, but here is a command to do it

 ```
 cd /ngencerf/data/ngen-static-files (for PW, use /ngencerf-app/data/ngen-cal-data/ngen-static-files)